-Is real world, content based EF instruction effective?
+Is real world, content based

+EF instruction effective?

+, ·

-Can strategic, direct instructional interventions provide remedial and compensatory support for children with EF deficits?
+Can strategic, direct instructional

+interventions provide remedial and

+compensatory support for children with EF deficits?

+s

-A modest group of studies has demonstrated that setting and work modifications as well as strategy development and mastery improves quality of work in near and far term activities related to the work for which strategies were practiced.
+A modest group of studies has -

+demonstrated that setting and work modifications as well as strategy

+development and mastery improves quality of work in near and far term activities

+related to the work for which strategies

+were practiced.

-Jang, Schunn, & Nokes, 2011; Alloway, 2011; Gathercole & Alloway, ; de Jong, 2010; McNamara & Scott, 2001
+Jang, Schunn, & Nokes, 2011; Alloway, 2011; Gathercole & Alloway; 1de Jong, 2010;

+McNamara & Scott, 2001

+1

-Effective educators focus on the selfesteem and the social-emotional lives of students.
+Effective educators focus on the self-

+esteem and the social-emotional lives of students.

+1

-Effective educators recognize that they have a lifelong impact upon student's capacity to be resilient.
+Effective educators recognize that

+they have a lifelong impact upon student's capacity to be resilient.

+1

+Effective educators understand the mindset of resilient students.

+ininaset of resilient students.

+Effective educators are not mislead

+by the overt behaviors of students.

 Coping Behaviors of Students

-- Quitting and avoiding
+Quitting and avoiding Cheating

-- Cheating

-- Rationalizing

-- Clowning and regression
+Rationalizing Clowning and regression

-- Controlling
+Controlling

-- Aggressiveness and bullying
+Aggressiveness and bullying Passive/aggressive behavior

-- Passive/aggressive behaviorComplaining of boredom
+Complaining of boredom Rushin

-- Rushin

-Effective educators are knowledgeable about frameworks for understanding the components of self-esteem, motivation, and resilience.
+Effective educators are

+knowledgeable about frameworks for understanding the components

+of self-esteem, motivation, and resilience.

+resilience.

-Effective educators appreciate the importance of identifying, reinforcing and displaying each student's island of competence.
+Effective educators appreciate the

+importance of identifying,

+reinforcing and displaying each student's island of competence.

+student's island of competence.

+-

+-

+500

-Effective educators develop and implement strategies for reinforcing self-esteem, motivation and hope.
-These form the foundation of resilience in students.
+Effective educators develop and implement strategies for reinforcing

+self-esteem, motivation, hope and resilience in students.

+resilience in students.

-Resilience
+Resilience -

+-

-- A process leading to good outcome despite high risk - The ability to function competently under stress - The ability to recover from trauma and adversity
+A process leading to good outcome despite high risk

+The ability to function competently under stress ,

+The ability to recover from trauma and adversity

+datessiy

 Resilience is a developmental process that involves individual differences in children's attributes (e.g. temperament, cognitive abilities) and environments (e.g. supportive parenting, enriched classrooms).

-Kirby Deater-Deckard

-Resilient children are not simply born that way nor are they made from scratch by their experiences.
+Kirby Deater-Deckard Resilient children are not simply born that way nor are they made from scratch by their experiences.
 Genetic and environmental experiences loom large as protectors against a variety of risks to healthy development ranging from resistance to bacteria and viruses to resilience to maltreatment and rejection.

-Kirby Deater-Deckard

-strengths to overcome adversity.
+Kirby Deater-Deckard Resilience is a process focusing upon strengths to overcome adversity.